 These darling crochet gladiator barefoot sandals for baby are easy, stretchy and stylish!
 They use very little yarn and are a super cute accessory for summer.
 Pair them with leggings or a cute little summer dress.

 This post contains affiliate links, which means I get a small commission at no extra cost to you.
 Thanks for your support!

 Designing cute little baby accessories has always had a piece of my heart.
 This baby gladiator crochet barefoot sandals design was first published about 6 years ago.
 The original design used cute buttons to attach around the foot.
 I had a few people express concern that the buttons are unsafe for infants.
 I meant to redesign them without buttons much sooner, but with Cubbie being the perfect age to model them it seemed like the perfect time to get them done.

 One of my favorite things about the new pattern is the use of knitting-in elastic thread.
 I stumbled on it several years ago and I love the finished, stretchy effect.
-It takes a bit of practice to master, but I have provided a video that I hope will offer some guidance.
-Be sure to watch it, as the stretch is crucial to make these sandals work without buttons.
+It takes a bit of practice to master, But you can certainly do it!

 BABY CROCHET GLADIATOR BAREFOOT SANDALS – FREE CROCHET PATTERN